 Well, I went Galtaji temple from Narayan Singh circle.
-This circle is like IFFCO chauk of Gurgaon.
+This circle is like the IFFCO Chowk of Gurgaon.
 You will get the buses for different places which you may not get from the bus stand.
 However, I wasn’t aware of the route to Galtaji, after reaching Narayan Singh circle, I checked on Google maps.
 But I couldn’t figure out.
 Finally, I asked a traffic police officer.
 And then he told me that I need to take a cab for Transport Nagar Jaipur.
 I crossed the road and reached the stop.
-Here I took a shared cab to Transport Nagar which costed me just 10 rupees.
-Now from here, I took an e –riksha which dropped me at the entry gate of Galtaji Temple.
+Here I took a shared cab to Transport Nagar which cost me just 10 rupees.
+Now from here, I took an e –rickshaw which dropped me at the entry gate of Galtaji Temple.
 And from here, I took a long walk.
 It looked like trekking.
-The mountainous path, through several ups and downs takes around half an hour.
+The mountainous path, through several ups and downs, takes around half an hour.

 Things to keep in mind while visiting Galtaji Temple Jaipur